matt-sd-watson/FASTAfurious/README.md

 # FASTAfurious
 Bundled utilities for manipulation and integration of FASTA files

+FASTAfurious provides a set of utilities for the following routine FASTA modifications:
+- creating a FASTA subset based on a list of sequence names (inclusion or exclusion)
+- printing statistics and filtering sequences based on genome completeness and length
+- renaming fasta headers based on a data sheet

 # Installation

 ```
 git clone https://github.com/matt-sd-watson/FASTAfurious.git && cd FASTAfurious
+conda env create -f environment.yml
+conda activate fastafurious
 pip install .
 ```